136

 - You may wish to rely on a trusted friend to collect your mail and sort it.
 You should provide him or her information on what to watch for in terms of bills or urgent items and what can be ignored.
 The friend can contact you should there be something in the mail he/she doesn’t know how to deal with.

 - You can arrange for Canada Post to forward your mail to your winter address.
 There is a charge for this, but it may be the best option if you are expecting an amount of mail that needs your attention.
-NOTE: If you choose this option, stop the forwarding about 3 weeks before you return to Canada to allow enough time for all the forwarded mail to reach you.
+NOTE: If you choose this option, stop the forwarding about 3 weeks before you return to Canada or you may wind up with mail reaching the forwarding address after you’ve started your return to Canada.

 5. Medical Insurance